vivaria/edisonrul.ing/docs/source/cards/m/medium-piece-golem.md

 ### Card Rulings

-●If Medium Piece Golem is Special Summoned during the Damage Step, you can activate its effect.
+*   If Medium Piece Golem is Special Summoned during the Damage Step, you can activate its effect.